kiskaszap/angularDocumentation/README.md

       <script src="controllers/quizController.js"></script>
       ```

-      Your index.html file should now look like this:
+      Your index.html file should now look like this

       ```HTML
       <!-- index.html -->